Prosperous Armenia: Ideology

-The party maintains a Pro-Russian ideology and is the only outspokenly Eurosceptic party in Armenia.
-The party advocates for the preservation of national and traditional values, families, and church and state relations as the most important priorities.
-The party also claims to support building stronger democratic and neighborly relations within the Caucasus region and with Moldova, Belarus, Ukraine and Central Asia.
-Despite being a pro-Russian and eurosceptic party, Prosperous Armenia does believe in maintaining strong relations and economic partnership with the European Union.
+The party maintains a pro-Russian stance, and advocates for the preservation of national and traditional values, families, and church and state relations as the most important priorities.
+The party also claims to support building stronger democratic and neighborly relations within the Caucasus region and with other post-Soviet states.
+Despite being a soft eurosceptic party, the PAP does believe in maintaining strong relations and economic partnership with the European Union.

 Power base

 According to sociologist Karen Sargsyan, the party base largely consists of provincial rural population.
 Kotayk Province is widely considered its stronghold.
-During the 2012 parliamentary election, Prosperous Armenia came first and won around 47.5% of the vote in that province, well above the national average of 30%.
+During the 2012 parliamentary election, the PAP came first and won around 47.5% of the vote in that province, well above the national average of 30%.
 While in the 28th electoral district, which includes the city of Abovyan and several surrounding villages, the party won over 71%.

 Electoral record

 The party debuted in the 2007 Armenian parliamentary elections, winning 25 seats and 15.1% of the votes, making it the second largest political party in parliament.

 In the 2012 Armenian parliamentary elections, it more than doubled its share of the vote to 30.12%, winning 35 seats and solidifying its position as the main opposition party.

 In the 2017 Armenian parliamentary election, the party participated as part of the Tsarukyan Alliance.
 The alliance won 31 seats.

-Following the 2018 Armenian parliamentary election, Prosperous Armenia lost five seats but was still the second largest party in the National Assembly and one of the two official opposition parties, the other being Bright Armenia.
+Following the 2018 Armenian parliamentary election, the PAP lost five seats but was still the second largest party in the National Assembly and one of the two official opposition parties, the other being Bright Armenia.

 In May 2021, the party confirmed it would participate in the 2021 Armenian parliamentary elections.
 Following the election, the party won just 3.95% of the popular vote, losing all political representation in the National Assembly.
 The party currently acts as an extra-parliamentary force.

-Percentage of votes won by Prosperous Armenia by electoral district in the 2018 Armenian parliamentary election.
+Percentage of votes won by the PAP by electoral district in the 2018 Armenian parliamentary election.